 Skeena’s ski tenure is located 80km directly north of Smithers, BC, and approximately 200km from the Alaskan border.
 The tenured area is over 30,000 hectares – one of the largest in BC!
 This area has long been known by local loggers and powderhounds as a crazy snow belt.
 Here is where the warm, moist Pacific air collides with the cold, dry air from the interior creating huge dumps of perfect powder snow.
 The local mountains further enhance the accumulation.
 If it’s snowing anywhere in BC, it’s most likely snowing at Skeena Cat Skiing!

-Guests will be transported by van and cat ski to the basecamp prior to February 4th.
-After February 4th, guests will enjoy direct access to the basecamp via helicopter directly from Smithers airport – on a quick 30 minute ride.
-The cost for the helicopter transfer is $400 (roundtrip), and is NOT included in your Skeena holiday cost.
+Guests will be transported to base camp by helicopter and/or van and cat depending on weather and daylight. – The cost for the helicopter transfer is approximately $450 (roundtrip), and is NOT included in your Skeena holiday cost.

 ARRIVE EARLY: SMITHERS SKI PACKAGES

 If you are flying to Skeena, we suggest adding a few days to your experience to explore other adventures in the area.
 Early arrival will also ensure you account for weather delays that may result in a missed connection.

 Contact us for inquiries on ski holiday packages with Skeena and Hudson Bay Mountain.

 Skeena Cat Skiing has one of the largest and most skiable tenures providing endless terrain to explore!
 From open alpine bowls to naturally gladed treed runs, and everything in between, the following stats outline what we have to offer.